kostanikolov/hangman-game/README.md

 * Books
 * Programming principles

-Every time you guess a word/phrase you gain points and continue the game.
+Every time you guess a word/phrase you gain points and the game continues.

 You start with 10 attempts for a single word/phrase.
 With every correct word/phrase the attempts are reset.
 When you hit 0 the game is over!

+Good luck!